 If you are booking a paid rate I would recommend booking through Hyatt Privé so you can receive benefits like free breakfast, a room upgrade, a $100 property credit, and more.

-The Park Hyatt Auckland will be located right on the waterfront.
-It will have 195 guest rooms, four restaurants and bars, a spa, a 25-meter infinity pool, and a fitness center.
+The Park Hyatt Auckland is located right on the waterfront.
+It has 195 guest rooms, four restaurants and bars, a spa, a 25-meter infinity pool, and a fitness center.

-This looks to be a very nice property, and at Category 5 it’s also a pretty good value using points, in my opinion.
+This looks to be a very nice property, and at Category 5 it should also be a pretty good use of points long-term.

 I look forward to checking out the Park Hyatt Auckland, and more importantly to explore more parts of New Zealand, once things start to normalize and New Zealand’s borders open.